pbeens/tej-ics-resources/comp-sci/README.md

 Put Computer Science related resources in this folder.
+Feel free to create and use sub-folders, as desired.